-Data-mining bias refers to an assumption of importance a trader assigns to an occurrence in the market that ultimately was a result of chance or unforeseen events.
+Data-mining bias refers to an assumption of importance a trader assigns to an occurrence in the market that actually was a result of chance or unforeseen events.
 The data-mining bias, for many analysts, is considered an “insidious threat” because it can sneak up on traders and analysts alike during the research processes that lead traders and investors to make the plays they make in the market.

-If data-mining bias isn’t identified and kept in check, at best, it leads to skewed results and few unwise choices.
+If data-mining bias isn’t identified and kept in check, at best, it leads to skewed results and a few unwise choices.
 At its worst, however, it can lead a trader or market analyst to develop and follow an entirely flawed trading strategy, which can spell financial disaster.

 What is Data Mining?

-Data mining is a time-honored process of research and analysis of substantial amounts of data, or information.
+Data mining is a time-honored process of research and analysis of substantial amounts of data or information.
 For traders and market analysts, data mining is the process by which movements in the market are tracked, patterns are identified, and potential turns or changes in market direction can be identified and acted upon.
 It is one of the most important processes that traders and analysts employ in order to make the most advantageous trades.

 Data-mining bias creeps in slowly when anomalies or happenings in the market are given more weight or importance than they deserve.
-A trader may act on such a bias once and get a negative result – either through a lack of desired profit or, worse, through the loss of his or her initial investment.
+A trader may act on such a bias and get a negative result – either through a lack of desired profit or, worse, through the loss of his or her initial investment.

 How Data-Mining Bias Develops